siteraiser/Pong-Node/README.md

 The refund rules...
 If there are no matching integrated addresses for the incoming transaction, or the status is set to false, the inventory is at 0 or the token transfer fails, a full refund for the order amount is issued automatically.
 </p>
 <p>
 Currently and subject to change, when the address is submitted is only allowed to be submitted once per transaction.
-This may need to be addressed to allow shipping address updates for orders.
+This may need to be addressed to allow shipping address updates for orders but keeps the possibility of a crc32 collision to a minimum.
 </p>
 <p>
 Registering with the pong hub is a one time affair where upon registration a unique id is assigned to the user and used thereforth for all later product submissions / updates.
 You can update / remove your Dero user name at any time but need to use the same wallet address.